yurig93b/evil-twin-ex/README.md

 A third card is recommended.
 * Note that our solution protects only 1 AP for POC purposes.
-Multi AP protection can be solved by scanning all BSSIDs with the target SSID and going by them, attacking any new BSSID that tries to also the same SSID.
+Multi AP protection can be solved by scanning all BSSIDs with the target SSID and going by them, attacking any new BSSID that tries to also use the same SSID.
 1. Run `sh run.sh`
 2. Go to 3 and configure monitor interface and a target AP.
 3. Run 6 from main menu.
 A proper output: